A weekly digest of essential international news and global affairs

 By Carlos Ferreira | AzM Citizen Reporter Covering global shifts and regional news for Azorean Media.
 Join the conversation: Follow the news on X, Facebook, and Bluesky.
 February 10, 2026

-The high-stakes peace summit in Abu Dhabi entered its second week with negotiations reportedly reaching a "frozen state."
+International Coverage - The high-stakes peace summit in Abu Dhabi entered its second week with negotiations reportedly reaching a "frozen state."
 While both Moscow and Kyiv have expressed a desire for a long-term "energy truce," the talks stalled on February 8th over the specifics of security guarantees.
 Ukraine is demanding a NATO-style "Coalition of the Willing" to patrol a proposed 20-mile demilitarized zone, a move the Kremlin has labeled an "unacceptable provocation" and an infringement on its perceived sphere of influence.
 U.S. envoys have attempted to bridge the gap by proposing a technocratic monitoring mission led by neutral nations, but trust remains at an all-time low.

 The stalemate coincides with a renewed Russian push in the Donbas region, which analysts suggest is an attempt by Moscow to gain more leverage at the bargaining table before any formal freeze is signed.